Wonderfall/dockerfiles/freshrss/README.md

 #### Features
 - Based on Alpine Linux (wonderfall/nginx-php image)
 - Bundled with nginx and PHP7.1.
+- Automatic feed update (frequency at 30 minutes by default)

 #### Build-time variables
 - **FRESHRSS_VER** : version of FreshRSS